 All sureties used must be authorized on the Department of the Treasury's Listing of Approved Sureties.

-At the conclusion of a criminal case, a written request for the refund of cash bail must be submitted to the Court.
-It is NOT refunded as a matter of course without a request.
+At the conclusion of a criminal case in Federal Court, a written request for the refund of cash bail must be submitted to the Court.
 The presiding judge will issue an order for the return of bond.
 Cash bond will be refunded to the person who originally posted, unless otherwise ordered by the Court.
 You may be required to provide the Clerk's Office with IRS form W9, for IRS interest reporting.

 At the conclusion of the case, defense counsel should submit a written request to the Court for the release of property bond, along with a prepared Satisfaction of Mortgage (unless Satisfaction was submitted at the time property was posted).
 The presiding judge will issue an order for the release of lien.
 The signed Satisfaction of Mortgage, and related documents will be returned within 10 business days.
 After you receive the Satisfaction of Mortgage, you must file the document with the register of deeds of the county where the property is located, to remove the lien.
 Please refer to the Procedures for Posting Real Estate page.